hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ##### Reuse a model pre-trained for image classification to define loss functions

-The core idea introduced by [Gatys et al. (2015)](https://arxiv.org/abs/1508.06576) is that convolutional neural networks (CNNs) pre-trained for image classification already know how to encode perceptual and semantic information about images.
+The core idea introduced by [Gatys et al.
+(2015)](https://arxiv.org/abs/1508.06576) is that convolutional neural networks pre-trained for image classification already know how to encode perceptual and semantic information about images.
 We're going to follow their idea, and use the *feature spaces* provided by one such model to independently work with content and style of images.

 The original paper uses the 19 layer VGG network model from [Simonyan and Zisserman (2015)](https://arxiv.org/abs/1409.1556), but we're